You are reading the

 If you have a mutex to allow calls from the main thread to your loader

-class, don’t lock it while you call
+class, don't lock the main thread while you call

-poll on the loader.
+poll on your loader class.
 When a

 thread to acquire them.
 This might cause a deadlock if the main thread